Want to make your Angular site as fast and accessible as possible? You've come to the right place!

 - Making your application discoverable for search engines and social media bots using prerendering and server-side rendering

-- Making your application installable to provide a user experience similar to a native app's
+- Making your application installable to provide a user experience similar to an iOS/Android app's

 - Improving the accessibility of your application to make it usable and understandable for all users

 Each post in the collection will describe techniques that you can directly apply to your own applications.